-Macedonia: Carbon coal power generation costs, limited imports and 2030 model21.
-September 2015. / SEE Energy News
+Macedonia: Carbon coal power generation costs, limited imports and 2030 model, SEE Energy News

 The reference development pathway of the Macedonian energy sector highlights the important role that lignite and hydro power play in the power sector, each accounting for 40% of total capacity in 2021.
 In 2030, this dominance continues, although hydro has a higher share due to the retirement of some of the existing lignite plants.